Python-Crash-Course/Python201/Session 1 - GitHub/session1_github.md

 ## Exercises

-Before starting these exercises, you should have a ***local Git repository*** created for version controlling the contents this we develop for this course.
+Before starting these exercises, you should have a ***local Git repository*** created for version controlling the contents we develop for this course.
 If you don't have that yet, please do the [Session 1 exercises](https://github.com/Python-Crash-Course/Python201/blob/master/Session%200%20-%20Git/session0_git.md#exercises) before starting these.

 ## Exercise 1

 ***Create a GitHub account***

-Go to [github.com](https://github.com/) and create an account if you don't already have one and log in.
+Go to [github.com](https://github.com/) and create an account if you don't already have one.
+Afterwards log in.

 ## Exercise 2